About Us: The Project

 Hilarión Eslava, by Salustiano Asenjo (1834-1897)

 Law School registration form for Ramón Rufín Valdés at the Universidad Central (today Complutense) de Madrid, academic year 1866-67.
 Hilarión Eslava appears as a financial backer (fiador).

 But kinship is not what this is truly about; it is, as it should be, the great works of Eslava, many of them undeservedly forgotten and even lost, and this modest attempt at recovering them to the greatest extent possible.
-The main objective, therefore, must be to let these web pages become a portal that enables professional and amateur musicians to get to know and disseminate the legacy of Hilarión Eslava, especially his music, using re-edited, updated scores and digital audio files intended to give the listener and approximate idea of the music itself.
+The main objective, therefore, must be to let these web pages become a portal that enables professional and amateur musicians and music lovers to get to know and disseminate the legacy of Hilarión Eslava, especially his music, using re-edited, updated scores and digital audio files intended to give the listener and approximate idea of the music itself.